elixir-lang/elixir-lang.github.com/crash-course.markdown

   secret_info.
 ```

 Here we create a module named ``hello_module``.
-In it we define three functions, the first two of which are made available for other modules to call via the ``export`` directive at the top.
+In it we define three functions, the first two are made available for other modules to call via the ``export`` directive at the top.
 It contains a list of functions, each of which is written in the format ``<function name>/<arity>``.
 Arity stands for the number of arguments.

 An Elixir equivalent to the Erlang above: